Bridgeconn/VachanOnline-v2/docs/desktop/docs/websiteNavigation.md

 7. [Videos](./videos) **(8)**

+### Multi Language UI

+1. The website offers bilingual functionality in both English and Hindi.
+To switch between languages, users can click on the multilanguage UI icon and select their preferred language.
+The user interface adapts accordingly to display content in the chosen language.
+2. For **first-time visitors**, upon accessing the website, a dialogue box appears presenting the option to select a language preference.
+Once the user selects their preferred language, the UI adjusts accordingly, and the choice is saved in the website's memory.
+The user interface will automatically appear in the language that was previously selected on every visit to the website.

+### Verse of the day

+Every day, a new verse is featured on the landing page, available for users to share with friends and family.
+To share the verse, users simply click on the share icon next to it and then select the "copy to clipboard" button.
+A confirmation message will appear, indicating that the verse has been copied.
+Users can then paste the URL into any browser or messaging app such as Facebook or WhatsApp to share it.
+The shared link directs recipients to the specific verse of the day, where they can also choose to read the entire chapter by clicking on a "Read more" button.

+### Footer

 At the bottom of the page in the footer also there are some links as described below
 <img src="/img/assets/bottombar.png"  width="1000px" alt="bottombar"/>

 1. [About Us](./about) **(1)**

 2. [Feedback](./about#feedback) **(2)**

+3. What's New

 ## Study Bible Page